 - Northwestern wolf – The northwestern wolf is most commonly gray or black but can have a tan, white, gray, and sometimes almost look an icy blue.

 - Mexican wolf – The Mexican wolf has a mixture of fur colors, including gray, white, red, brown, and black.

 - Eastern wolf – The eastern wolf is generally gray or grayish brown, with a slight red color in some parts.

 - Great Plains wolf – The Great Plains wolf can have a reddish tint, with gray or black being the coat’s primary color.

 The wolf has two sets of fur; underfur and guard hairs.
 The guard hairs are long and help to conserve heat.
 Guard hairs can be between 60 to 100 mm long and up to 150 mm on the mane.
 Wolves can function in temperatures down to -40 degrees.

-The hair on the back of the wolf are darker than the rest and also longer.
+The hair on the back of the wolf is darker than the rest and longer.
 Wolves will start shedding their fur in late spring.

 Wolves have five toes on their front feet but only four on their hind feet.
 The front contains a dewclaw towards the body, with four toes pointing forward.

 Wolves can eat up to 9kg of food, which is the capacity of their stomachs.
 Wolves do not chew their food but swallow it after biting it into manageable sizes.
 Wolves eat almost all of their prey, including the bones from which they get the marrow.

 The wolves have powerful jaws with a pressure of 1,500 pounds per square inch.
 This is almost double the crushing pressure of a German Shepherd, the closest looking dog, would be.